 Anne has won more than a dozen Canadian awards for her writing.
 She has also written two critically acclaimed books, Missed Conceptions (1990) and Timely Death (1996), which won the Edna Staebler Award for Creative Non-Fiction.
 One of Anne's award-winning magazine pieces was recently selected as part of a Canadian anthology of exemplary feature writing depicting compelling storytelling with "clarity of purpose, meticulous reporting and evocative, crystal-clear writing."

-Through-out her 30-year-long career she has specialized in complex medical and scientific feature writing, but loves to do travel, food and recreation features on the side.
-Her travel writing has appeared in British Columbia Magazine, La Vie Claire, Alaska Airlines Magazine and the Vancouver Sun and Victoria Times Colonist.
+Throughout her 30-year career she has specialized in complex medical and scientific feature writing, but loves to do travel, food and recreation features on the side.
+Her travel writing has appeared in Boulevard, British Columbia Magazine, The Globe and Mail, La Vie Claire, Alaska Airlines Magazine and the Vancouver Sun and Victoria Times Colonist.
 She was a frequent contributor to the Seattle P.I.'s travel section, specializing in outdoor adventures in the Pacific Northwest until the newspaper closed in winter 2009.

 Anne also does contract writing and research for government and private clients, ghostwriting, as well as writing and research for television, film and radio documentaries.
 In the fall of 2007 Anne pitched, researched, wrote, and narrated the radio documentary: "Where Have All The Tenors Gone?" for the Canadian Broadcast Corporation's popular show "IDEAS."